santhalakshminarayana/doppalf/README.md

 - Give your AI a character (example below)
 - Just as a free and local AI assistant like ChatGPT

-This application comes with the ChatGPT like streaming UI and provides familiar UI interface.
+This application comes with the ChatGPT like streaming UI and provides a familiar UI interface.

 ![Doppalf AI](/static/doppalf-response.gif)